SirusDoma/Mu3IO.NET/README.md

 mouse=1     ; Enable lever emulation with mouse.
 Disable to move the lever with keyboard. keyboard=1  ; Enable buttons and lever emulation with keyboard.
 If mouse emulation is enabled, lever from keyboard will be ignored.

+ontrollerLeverMin=100  ; Ontroller minimum lever value, press FN1+FN2 and move lever to the left to check your lever value in inject.exe terminal ontrollerLeverMax=600  ; Ontroller maximum lever value, press FN1+FN2 and move lever to the right to check your lever value in inject.exe terminal xinputAnalogLever=0    ; Use XInput left joystick as analog value

 ; Keyboard & Mouse bindings
 ; See the following link for complete list of virtual keycodes:
 ; https://docs.microsoft.com/en-us/windows/win32/inputdev/virtual-key-codes